ArweaveTeam/docs.arweave.org-info/mining/coordinated-mining.md

 - `coordinated_mining`:  Enables coordinated mining mode
 - `local_peer IP:Port`: Registers a node as a local peer which disables rate limiting
-  - While this is not specifically a CM command, it corrects an edge case which may cause rate limiting between CM cluster membe.
+  - While this is not specifically a CM command, it corrects an edge case which may cause rate limiting between CM cluster member.
 This is useful for all nodes you operate
 - `cm_peer IP:Port`:  Registers a node as a CM peer and allow sharing H1 and H2 hashes between them
   - Each peer will have to include this flag for each other node in the cluster
 - `cm_api_secret your_secret_12_char_string`: This is the password for your CM cluster, each node must have the same password